Learn more about Plymouth Housing Commission.

 The Plymouth Housing Commission (PHC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for five days in April, 2019.
-Before that, it was open for five days from April until May, 2018, for five days from April until May, 2017, for six days from April until May, 2016, and for six days from April until May, 2015.
+Applications were last accepted from April 30, 2021 until May 4, 2021.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.